LightningCreations/Micron/src/instruction-set.md

 ##### Interrupts

 The first 16 interrupt entries are reserved for hardware exceptions, these interrupts are allocated as follows (and the `n`th entry in this list is designated elsewise as `EX[n]`):
-* Entry `0`: Exception Handling Fault - raising an exception causes an exception, including:
+* Entry `0`: Exception Handling Fault - an exception is raised when the `t` flag is set.
-    * A Bus Fault Reading the interrupt table or the appropriate vector
-    * An invalid format of an exception vector
-    * A not-present exception vector
 * Entry `1`: Bus Fault - accessing memory in a particular manner causes an error, or attempts to access memory that doesn't exist.
 * Entry `2`: Invalid Instruction - An instruction that is executed is an unknown opcode, reserved, malformed, or invalid
 * Entry `3`: Unaligned Branch Target - an indirect branch is unaligned.
-* Entries `4`-`7`: Co-processor Unit `n` Error - The corresponding Coprocessor unit `n` signals an error after a `CPIn` instruction (`n` is Exception number - 4).
+* Entry `4`: Consistency - An invalid system control register was loaded from memory, or an invalid value was written to a system register.
-* Entry `15`: Non-maskable Interrupt - May be raised in response to a priority signal external to the processor that requires immediate resolution.
+* Entry `7`: Non-maskable Interrupt - May be raised in response to a priority signal external to the processor that requires immediate resolution.
 This is handled like an IRQ, but does not obey the `i` flag.
+* Entries `8`-`15`: Co-processor Unit `n` Error - The corresponding Coprocessor unit `n` signals an error after a `CPIn` instruction (`n` is Exception number - 4).
-* Entries `8`-`14` are reserved for future use and are not raised by the current Instruction Set Version.
+* Entries `5`, `6`, and `16`-`31` are reserved.

-The remaining entries (16-63), may be allocated as IRQ vectors.
+The remaining entries (32-63), may be allocated as IRQ vectors.

 Exceptions are raised regardless of the `i` bit.
 The `t` bit is set to `1` when an exception is raised.
 It is not modified by any other interrupt (including an NMI) being raised.

-In an exception occurs raising `EX[0]`, the processor RESETs.
+If an exception occurs raising `EX[0]`, the processor RESETs.

 #### Interrupt Return Pointer (Map 1, Register 31)